douglasdcm/tdd_detroid/README.md

 55. The corse coordinator is responsible to add new subjects to his/her course
 56. The general coordinator is responsible to add new courses to the university
 57. The student, teacher and coordinators need to authenticate with valid credentials before perfom any action in the system
+56. The course need a minimum enrollment of 100 students
+56. The subject need a minimum enrollment of 10 students